 Jesse Stoddard: 11:58 Good.
 Yeah, I agree.
 I like your take on it.
 How do feel about marketing plans?
 You find that your clients are businesses you work with have marketing plans, or do they even have business plans for that matter?
 And do you think, do you think marketing plans are necessary?
 I just want your take on that.

 Jeff Barnes: 12:17 Sure.
 The short answer is absolutely necessary.
 The long drawn out answer, and I’ll just give you an analogy or a story about this.
-When I first started in business and I first started creating my financial services company, my real estate investing company out of Engineering, left brain, total geek, right?
+When I first started in business and I first started creating my financial services company, my real estate investment company out of Engineering, left the brain, total geek, right?
 So I went through and I wrote up this 20-page long business plan.
 I used the software to help me create it.
 Then I went into excel and I created all these beautiful spreadsheets and charts and graphs about how we were going to make money and all of that sort of stuff.
 And that was the business plan aspect of it and out of all of that, we got $0, right?
 So I spent all this time going through it, however, the plan itself didn’t come to fruition, but as they say, plans can be useless, but the act of planning is priceless.

 Jeff Barnes: 13:03 And that’s exactly what I found out is that making those plans and thinking through the process was really important for me to figure out who I can help, how it can help them.
 What was the end goal, what was the vision, what was the solution we’re going to provide?
 And things like that.
 The same thing is true in marketing, but I would say that the businesses who are more successful than others have a very definitive marketing plan and they have a system around that.
 So it’s not just I want to go ahead and put together a postcard next week because, well, it’s sunny out and I had a little bit extra time.
 Why not?
 You know, you really want to start to put together this definitive written down in concrete plan and then start acting on that because – I’ll use my wife’s chiropractic offices as an example.